We don't need social workers to replace police. We just need good cops.

 You can read diverse opinions from our Board of Contributors and other writers on the Opinion front page, on Twitter @usatodayopinion and in our daily Opinion newsletter.

-This article originally appeared on USA TODAY: Police shooting headlines overshadow good cops with soft skills
+This article originally appeared on USA TODAY: Cops carry many tools — most of them are not weapons.